cawasser/rccst/docs/data-push.md

 which dereferences the atom (Reagent) or atom-like value returned by a subscription (Re-frame).
 In this way the only action needed is ot update the "data source" wiht its new value, and the watcher mechansim would automatically publish the change to all the subscribed clients.

+### A Step in the DAG

+Since we expect to use this mechanism as (typically) the last step in a DAG (e.g., a Kafka topology) we'd like it to work in that fashion.
+This seems to contradict the notion of "reactive"

 ## Examples